 During the submission process, you will be asked to certify that:

-The journal relies upon the Chicago Manual of Style, 16th edition, and it is advisable (though not required) to conform to the following style requirements of the JHS even before the review process:
+The journal relies upon the Chicago Manual of Style, 17th edition, and we ask that authors conform to the following style requirements of the JHS before the review process: